-The option to not develop an EV Strategy was considered but disregarded.
+The only other option considered was to not develop an EV Strategy and this is not recommended.
 The Government strongly encourages local authorities to produce a Strategy and having a robust strategy is a requirement to access future DFT capital funding.
 The adoption of the strategy will also provide the blueprint by which the Council will take future projects forward and having a strategy is considered good practice.